 Another key advantage to doing it this way is flexibility – and that works across both sides of the table.
 On the employee’s side – and this is probably more true with ongoing training than induction – there’s an opportunity to learn at a pace, on a device and in an environment that bests suits them.

 For example, some people won’t learn just from reading information.
 They need the opportunity to see it play out practically.
 Others simply can’t focus on key messages when there’s rowdy colleagues about, but may be perfect sponges at night at home on their I-pad.
 So where you can, it makes sense to facilitate these different attitudes.
 This doesn’t mean it can all be as they please though – there do need to be some guidelines and deadlines.
 But at least you can try and make things as flexible as possible to ensure staff members actually learn what they need to know, rather than just trying to force them to learn it in a uniform way.

 On the employer’s side, meanwhile, the online sphere allows them to pull together an online induction or training compendium from a wide variety of online resources, be they inhouse, from industry bodies or other training providers.
 By mixing and matching learning avenues to suit a role or personality, it allows the creation of a bespoke approach without the cost you might normally find with individualised induction or learning.

 Last, but not least, the other great advantage of taking online inductions and training online is compliance.

 You see, in an online environment, you can track an employee’s progress through their set program, which means no more relying on people to sign attendance sheets or return forms.
 If they’ve done what they needed to do, you know.
 And if they haven’t, and need following up, you can find that out too.
 It’s a win-win situation.

-for more information on how to get the most out of your online inductions.
+See this story for more information on how to get the most out of your online inductions.